Looking for Youth Vision Eye Care ?

 • Infection: Even with the use of antibiotics, there is always a slight risk of infection.
 Be sure to follow all postoperative instructions to help reduce a painful infection.

-• Dry Socket: Dry socket is a condition that can occur when the blood clot that forms in the wisdom tooth socket after surgery is dislodged.
-This can happen if you smoke, drink through a straw, spit a lot or brush your teeth too vigorously after wisdom tooth removal.
-Dry socket is usually painful and can prolong your healing time.
+• Dry socket: Dry socket is a condition that can occur when the blood clot that forms in the wisdom tooth socket is dislodged.
+It can happen if you smoke, drink through a straw, spit a lot or brush your teeth too vigorously.
+Dry socket is painful and can prolong your healing time.

-• Nerve Damage: There is a very small risk of damage to the nerves located near wisdom teeth.
+Nerve damage: There is a very small risk of damage to the nerves near the wisdom teeth.
 In most cases, this damage is temporary and will resolve on its own.
 However, in very rare cases, the damage may be permanent.

 Frequently Asked Questions